A Local's Favourite Caves in Iceland

 Photo from the tour: Thrihnukagigur Volcano

-Lest I forget the most popular cave of them all; Þríhnúkagígur - go inside a Magma Chamber, which apparently is a really cool experience where you enter the chamber via a lift journey.
+Lest I forget the most popular cave of them all; Þríhnúkagígur - go inside a Magma Chamber, which is a cool experience where you enter the chamber via a lift journey.

 Leiðarendi cave South-Iceland